whistlegraph/aesthetic-computer/README.txt

       black word fish 🧠 (use any word) black line
       download

-*** iOS Native App ***
-  - [] Figure out the best way to make a wrapper now.
-  - [] Get stickers into a keyboard / live sticker creation with the drawing tools.
-(Research in GPT)
-  - [] Also get it work on Android too.
-(Can use Browserstack for APK testing.)
-  - [] Add notifications.
-  - [] Submit to store with notifications enabled, usernames and posts.

 *** brush ***
   - [] Write a query and get back dynamic brush code in response.